 A series of EMPs support the EMS.
 These document the impacts, management measures and monitoring requirements for each key environmental aspect.
 The Consent conditions define the content and issues to be addressed in the EMPs.
-Several plans related to the Stage 8 area have been staged because a) detailed survey information cannot be collected at this stage, and/or b) to allow the results of environmental monitoring during extraction in the Stage 8A- 8C areas to be incorporated into the preparation of management of Stage 8D and beyond.
-The staging of management plans is summarised in Table 3.2.
+Several plans related to the Stage 8 area were previously staged.
+The plans have been updated to address the Stage 6, 7 and 8 areas.